A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Introduction

-Real-space approaches provide an alternative way to obtain numerically precise result by representing wavefunctions and related quantities directly on a spatial grid or localized real-space basis.
-The commonly used real-space discretization schemes include the finite-difference method(FDM), the finite-element method(FEM), and the multiresolution wavelet (MRA) approach\cite{Chelikowsky1994_fd,Pask2005_fe,Genovese2008_wavelet}.
-These methods allow the systematic reduction of discretization errors by controlling a single parameter, enabling the convergence of energies and other physical quantities to arbitrary precision.
-In recent several decades, achieving numerically exact electronic structure calculations based on real-space methods has become an important and active area of research.
-For example, Flores obtained highly accurate atomic MP2 correlation energies using the p-version FEM \cite{Flores1993_FEM_MP2_raregas,Flores1994_FEM_MP2_elements}.
-MRA have been employed to compute correlated energies within coupled-cluster (CC) and second-order Møller–Plesset perturbation theory (MP2)frameworks\cite{Kottmann/Bischoff:2017_01,Kottmann/Bischoff:2017_02,Kottmann/Bischoff:2017_01_mp2,Kottmann/Bischoff:2017_02_mp2}.
-Numerical precise RPA correlation energies are obtained based on real space Sternheimer method for atomic and diatomic molecules in our previous work \cite{peng2023basis,peng2024textit}.
-However, despite these advances, applying real-space methods to correlated many-electron calculations beyond small atoms and dimers remains challenging, primarily due to their expensive computational cost.
-To address this limitations, hybrid strategies that combine real-space representations with localized atomic-orbital (AO) basis offer a promising pathway toward improved efficiency and scalability.
-In the FLAPW basis, Markus Betzinger et al. divided the first-order wave function into components inside and outside the basis space\cite{betzinger2012precise,betzinger2013precise,betzinger2015precise}.
+Despite these advances, applying real-space methods to correlated many-electron calculations beyond atoms and dimers remains challenging, primarily due to their expensive computational cost.
+To address this limitation, hybrid strategies that combine real-space grids with localized atomic-orbital (AO) basis offer a promising pathway toward improved efficiency and scalability.
+In the full-potential linearized augmented plane-wave (LAPW) basis, Betzinger et al. decomposed the first-order wave function into components inside and outside the original FLAPW basis space \cite{betzinger2012precise,betzinger2013precise,betzinger2015precise}.
 Within the basis space, the first-order wave function can still be expanded in terms of the FLAPW basis functions, while outside the basis space, it is obtained by solving for the response of the basis functions on a one-dimensional grid.
-This approach effectively eliminates the basis-set error of the FLAPW method in computing response functions and also cleverly combines the real-space approach with a finite basis set.
+This approach effectively eliminates the basis set error of the FLAPW method in computing the response functions via an ingenious combination of the real-space approach with a finite basis set.